CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol---ARP.md

 to *0*, leaving the router as wide open and unrestricted as possible.
 These settings are based on the assertion made long ago that Linux IP addresses are a property of the device, not a property of an individual interface.
-Thuserefore, an ARP request or reply could be sent on one interface containing an address residing on a different interface.
+Thus an ARP request or reply could be sent on one interface containing an address residing on a different interface.
 While this unrestricted behavior makes sense for a server, it is not the normal behavior of a router.
 Routers expect the MAC/IP address mappings supplied by ARP to match the physical topology, with the IP addresses matching the interfaces on which they reside.
-With these tunable ARP parameters, Cumulus Linux has beenis able to specify the behavior to match the expectations of a router.
+With these tunable ARP parameters, Cumulus Linux has been able to specify the behavior to match the expectations of a router.

 ## <span>ARP Tunable Parameter Settings in Cumulus Linux</span>